manoaclubroom/manoaclubroom.github.io/index.md

 Community Feedback:

-1) "9.5/10!
-I like the Christmas stuff!
-Admin menu bar has a lot of stuff."

-2) "Request club is nice!
-The search function could be improved a little."
+1) "I like that the website is minimalistic in design yet sophisticated.
+The search function is nice because it lets you filter through all the clubs and look for the one you want."